ruxlang/ruxlang/readme.md

    _=core@v0.1 # Imports the rux core 0.1 namespace and removes 'core' from the namespace so core.io.file
                # becomes just io.file, the FQDN part of the path is optional for rux core packages
                # Anything originally in the 'core' namespace becomes a built-in like "print"
+               # If the project file or config section is missing, this is the default
    lexer=github.com/antlr/antlr4.lexer@v4.7.2 # Imports only antlr4.lexer from the antlr4 namespace
                                               # This will also alias the namespace antlr4.lexer to lexer
    [test]
    test=core.test@v0.1 # Imports test core package namespace as a test dependency
+                       # If the project file or config section is missing, this is the default
    ```
    Testing dependencies can be added as well and will be imported only when building tests.
    Segregating these dependencies improves build times.
 You can basically add any dependency
    sections for each custom keyword or tag.
+Any dependencies not mentioned in the project
+   file that those in the project file depend upon will be imported at build time so in most
+   cases only direct dependencies should need to be mentioned this keeps the project file
+   small and managable.